rkhleics/police-api-client-python/docs/index.rst

     >>> force
     <Force> Leicestershire Police

-Fore available attributes and methods, see the :class:`forces.Force` reference.
+For available attributes and methods, see the :class:`forces.Force` reference.

 Neighbourhoods